RangerTJ/jurassic-parks-and-recreation/README.md

 The Jurassic Park font is used non-commercially for educational project purposes under a freeware, non-commercial license courtesy of the font created by Jens R. Ziehn (https://www.fontspace.com/jurassic-park-font-f3555).

 A pre-emptive special thanks to Mark Hjorth for making this error page that we will definitely find an excuse to use somewhere: https://github.com/MarkHjorth/nedry.
 Additional thanks to Tully Robinson's project that was used as the basis for this, if we incorporate it: https://github.com/tojrobinson/jurassicsystems.com (citations will be updated properly at the end of this read me if/when we incorporate them).

+Also, special thanks to Frontier studios, the developers behind the game Jurassic World Evolution 2, from which most of our simulated "photo" media has been derived.